kristoffer-dyrkorn/software-renderer/tutorial/3/README.md

 # The first, basic rasterizer

+(This article is part of a [series](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial#sections).
+Also see the [previous section](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial/2#readme).)

 In this section, we will _finally_ get to draw a triangle on the screen - using the method we have described in section 1 and the setup code from section 2.

 ## The application code